shoelace-style/shoelace/docs/components/icon.md

         });
       });

-      Promise.all(queue).then(() => {
+      // Wait for all icons to load Promise.all(queue).then(() => {
         list.hidden = false;
         loader.hidden = true;
       });

+      // Filter as the user types
       input.addEventListener('slInput', () => {
         [...list.querySelectorAll('sl-icon')].map(slIcon => {
           if (input.value === '') {